bcc-research/CFMMRouter.jl/docs/src/index.md

 and the concave utility function $U(\Psi)$.
 We solve for the tendered baskets $\Delta_i \in \mathbf{R}^{n_i}_+$, the received baskets $\Lambda_i \in \mathbf{R}^{n_i}_+$, and the net trade $\Psi \in \mathbf{R}^n$.

+The routing problem includes a large number of trades we'd like to make, including
+- Liquidating a basket of tokens
+- Trading token A for token B
+- Finding arbitrage opportunities
+- And more...

-Once this solution is obtained, a list of trades can be constructed with a small amount of additional effort.
+Once a solution is obtained, a list of trades can be constructed with a small amount of additional effort.
 We can generate this list by solving a network flow problem with lossy edges, but we'll leave the details for a future post.